Addressing Capital-Intensive Challenges in Cleantech Funding

 Technology Readiness and Bankability

-A key challenge for capital-intensive cleantech is moving from technical proof-of-concept to “bankable” projects that meet the due diligence standards of commercial lenders and institutional investors.
+A key challenge for capital-intensive cleantech is moving from technical proof-of-concept to 'bankable' (capable of attracting funding from commercial lenders and institutional investors) projects that meet the due diligence standards of commercial lenders and institutional investors.
 This requires:

 • Independent performance validation (third-party testing, pilot results)